HP TECH TAKES /...

 - Within the snipping tool toolbar, press the disk icon to save the screenshot as a PNG or JPEG file.

 The snipping tool comes with a number of added perks that allow you to switch modes.
 In addition to the standard rectangular snip, you can snip in three other ways.

 - Free-form snip allows you to capture in any shape or form.
 Circles, ovals, or figure 8’s are easily captured with the free-form mode.

 - Window snip takes a screenshot of your active window with one easy click.

 - Full-screen snip captures an entire display.
-This is especially handy for extended screen display users who want to screenshot both screens at once.
+This is especially handy for dual monitor display users who want to screenshot both screens at once.

 Snipping tool also features a pen and highlighter option that allows you to draw on your screenshot to make annotations and point-outs clear and easy.

 Perfect for the avid annotator and photo editor, Snagit offers an easy-to-use interface and a number of added features that make screenshotting a breeze.

 From capturing screenshots to resizing and editing them, Snagit also supports video grabbing that can record a scrolling screen.
 These steps will ensure you’re screen grabbing with efficiency.